AraBlocks/RFCs/0000-template.md

 ## 6. Drawbacks

-> This section should describe known drawbacks for implementors
+> This section should describe known drawbacks for implementers
 > wishing to implement or integrate features, protocols, structures, or systems
 > described by this document.
 A reader should be able to read this section
 > and understand why, if there is a reason, they should *not* implement